Peer Review and Publication Ethics

 • The reproduction without written permission of the editorial board is forbidden.

-• Peer reviewing helps the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
+• Peer review helps the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.

-• The review process may take approximately 1 months to be completed.
+• The review process may take up to 2 months to be completed.

 • Review is accurate and objective.

 • Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.